argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

 The generator parameters are:

+- `{{repoURL}}`: The repository URL of the given git generator.
+This allows you to have multiple git generators with different URLs.
+- `{{revision}}`: The revision used for the given git generator.
+This allows you to have multiple git generators with different revisions.
 - `{{path}}`: The directory paths within the Git repository that match the `path` wildcard.
 - `{{path[n]}}`: The directory paths within the Git repository that match the `path` wildcard, split into array elements (`n` - array index)
 - `{{path.basename}}`: For any directory path within the Git repository that matches the `path` wildcard, the right-most path name is extracted (e.g. `/directory/directory2` would produce `directory2`).